niklasuhrberg/akka-streamtoactor-interop/README.md

 # Akka stream to actor interoperability sample applications

 A sample application in three different versions showing different approaches to stream to actor interoperability in Akka streams.
+See detailed descriptions of happy flow and different exceptional flows in the documentation for `com.triadicsystems.examples.askbased.StreamWithAsk` , `com.triadicsystems.examples.stageactorbased.StreamWithStageActor` and `com.triadicsystems.examples.passthrough.PassthroughStreamWithStageActor` respectively.

 ## Ask based
 A simple flow with actor interoperability using the ask pattern together with `ActorFlow.ask`